Esta página aún no está disponible en tu idioma.

 The built-in primary database stores persistent data on a volume attached to the container.
 If the volume has low throughput, it may negatively impact system performance.

 Although Sentinel uses in-memory caching for API keys and configurations, request logs are written directly to the database with every request when logging is enabled.
-To minimize database I/O:

-• Enable logging only for verification requests
+- Limit logging to only verification requests

 This reduces disk write operations and improves overall performance.